Jeter Downs: Fukuoka SoftBank Hawks

 On July 30, 2024, Downs signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
 He played in seven games down the stretch for the team, going 6-for-22 (.273) with one home run, two RBI, and one stolen base.

 Downs made 50 appearances for Fukuoka in 2025, slashing .226/.315/.418 with four home runs, 18 RBI, and four stolen bases.
 With the Hawks, Downs won the 2025 Japan Series.

 International eligibility

 Downs represented Colombia at the qualifiers for the 2020 Summer Olympics, which were delayed to 2021 due to the COVID-19 pandemic.
-He went 1-for-10 with a home run, but Colombia ultimately did not qualify for the tournament.
+He went 1-for-10 with a home run, and Colombia ultimately did not qualify for the tournament.

 Along with Colombia, Downs is eligible to represent Nicaragua in international competition through his father, who was born in Nicaragua but emigrated to San Andres during the Nicaraguan Revolution.
 Downs was included on several hypothetical rosters for Nicaragua at the 2026 World Baseball Classic, but eventually committed to representing Colombia.
+However, due to insurance complications, he did not join Colombia's roster and instead represented Nicaragua.